 4.4 Current Activity Views

-Oracle has various system views that provide current session and wait information.
+Oracle has various system views that provide the current session and wait for information.
 These are very helpful for performance tuning and troubleshooting.

 - Current Sessions

 Obviously, when there are performance issues, it is necessary to take a look at the current sessions on the database.
 There is no sp_who, sp_who2, or sp_lock in Oracle, but there is the v$session view.
 This view shows which sessions are active.
 You can join this with another view to see which queries a session is running.

 - Activity Monitors